Jerez is a Spanish city built on the riches of sherry. In fact, the word ‘sherry’ is itself a corruption of Jerez.

 We booked ourselves onto a tour of one of the most famous and commercial of the bodegas, Gonzalez Byass, situated just yards from the Alcazar and an average statue of company founder Manuel María González.
 He stands proudly beside a barrel of its famous dry wine Tio Pepe, named after one of his uncles.

-A helpful guide, who spoke English with such a thick accent that I could barely grasp what he was saying, was intent on describing everything in inordinate detail and Graham in particular couldn’t wait to get away – although that was because the guy was getting too familiar with him and stripping him with his eyes.
-Religion infuriates me.
-It’s loaded with wealth that should be put to better use and has far too many perverts sheltering behind its apparent respectability.
+A helpful guide, who spoke English with such a thick accent that I could barely grasp what he was saying, was intent on describing everything in inordinate detail and Graham in particular couldn’t wait to get away – although that was more because the guy was getting far too familiar with him.
+Organised religion infuriates me.
+It’s loaded with wealth that should be put to better use and has far too many hypocritical closet cases sheltering behind its apparent cloak of respectability, as countless news reports constantly remind us.

-The winery gave us the excuse to get away from the dirty old man.
+The winery tour gave us the perfect excuse to get away from the dirty old man.

-The company dates from the 1830s, when Jerez was already well known for its fortified wine, and came to the attention of an English merchant called Robert Byass.
-He took a share in the business and his descendants remained involved until quite recently.
+González Byass dates from the 1830s, when Jerez was already well known for its fortified wine.
+An English merchant called Robert Byass arrived in town back then and took a share in the business, which his descendants remained involved until quite recently.

 We began the tour in one of the wineries, known as La Concha.
 It was built in the 1860s in honour of Queen Isabel II of Spain and contains 214 barrels of La Concha Amontillado, which bear the flags of the 115 countries where González Byass wines can be purchased.
 It’s an impressive space.